dingoskye/can-collection/_changelog/readme.md

 ## to do
 - add user authentication
-- search function for cans and brands
-- filter function for cans (by brand, by type, by status)
 - Schakelen van status met button in lijst (review publish)
 - owasp security check
 - profile page for users